-The fully coated glass optics are great, enabling astronomers to see the rings of Saturn, the Great Red Spot on Jupiter, the Orion Nebular and so on.
+The fully coated glass optics are great, enabling astronomers to see the rings of Saturn, the Great Red Spot on Jupiter, the Orion Nebular, and so on.
 You can also use the scope in the daytime thanks to the star diagonal providing right-side-up viewing.

-The Edge HD has wonderful optics, allowing you to easily see all the Messier Objects, Saturn's Rings and clusters as individual stars.
+The Edge HD has wonderful optics, allowing you to easily see all the Messier Objects, Saturn's Rings, and clusters as individual stars.
 EdgeHD is an improved Schmidt-Cassegrain with additional elements.
 This will be particularly welcome for astrophotographers but it also means the image is sharper when peering down it too.

-Astronomers are given maximum flexibility with three different f-stop configurations (f/10, f/7 and f/2) which all give aberration-free pinpoint stars across the width of the sensor.
+Astronomers are given maximum flexibility with three different f-stop configurations (f/10, f/7, and f/2) which all give aberration-free pinpoint stars across the width of the sensor.
 Users can attach a camera to the telescope and it will give awe-inspiring deep-sky images thanks to its excellent tracking, although we'd recommend a sturdier mount if this is going to be the main focus.

-Set up is a little different from other scopes on this list, Celestron calls the process 'All-Star Polar Alignment'.
+The setup is a little different from other scopes on this list, Celestron calls the process 'All-Star Polar Alignment'.
 Essentially, owners need to use Celestron Software to find and align two stars, not just the North Celestial Pole, which may not always be visible.
 It requires at least some prior knowledge of how to set up a telescope and the night sky and therefore is not an ideal beginner tool.

-The Sky-Watcher Skymax-127 SynScan AZ is quick and easy to set up, offering a fully computerised mount with accurate and reliable GoTo technology, you can be exploring the solar system in no time at all.
+The Sky-Watcher Skymax-127 SynScan AZ is quick and easy to set up, offering a fully computerized mount with accurate and reliable GoTo technology, you can be exploring the solar system in no time at all.
 The database has over 42,900 objects for you to explore at the touch of a button.
 It also comes equipped with a hand control instead app or software connectivity, which we like, and it can be powered by either a 12V DC Power Supply or 8 AA batteries.